Introducing our networked geothermal program.

 Information about our networked geothermal program

 Our geothermal program explores if a geothermal network can be used to replace residential and commercial customers’ natural gas service.
-As part of the program, National Grid will install and operate geothermal networks at up to four separate locations in Massachusetts, serving a group of customers having diversity in size and use.
-We are preparing for construction of a geothermal network in Lowell, MA.
-There is also proposed location for a geothermal network in Boston, MA.
+As part of the program, we will design, install, and operate geothermal networks at up to four separate locations in Massachusetts, serving a group of customers having diversity in size and use.
+We currently have networked geothermal projects planned in Lowell, MA and Boston, MA.

 Want to learn more?